ARMmbed/mbed-os-5-docs/docs/program-setup/bare_metal/baremetal_example.md

 # Bare metal example

-To enable Mbed OS bare metal, create an `mbed_app.json` with the following contents:
+By default, Mbed OS is built in full whenever you create an application binary.
+To build only the bare metal profile, create an `mbed_app.json` in your application with the following contents:

 ```
 {